-In a year when online poker tournaments are thriving, PokerStars certainly isn’t missing out on the action.
+In a year when real money poker tournaments are thriving, PokerStars certainly isn’t missing out on the action.
 And it just so happens that it’s almost WCOOP time, which fits right into the plan.

 PokerStars just wrapped its inaugural Stadium Series at the beginning of August.
 Though the overall numbers were solid, PokerStars had to handle a significant number of overlays over the four weeks of tournaments.
 However, it was competing against the World Series of Poker and its WSOP 2020 Online on GGPoker and the World Poker Tour’s WPT World Online Championships on PartyPoker.